mahmoud-bored/photoshop-tutorial/Tutorial/Open, Save and Close.md

 # The very very Basics
 If you havn't used any editing program before, I suggest that you go through this 2 min Tutorial before getting started with the good stuff.

-> **You do NOT need to read any text in this file, you can just follow along with the GIFs**.
+> **You do NOT need to read any text in this file, you can just follow along with the GIFs 😓**.
-Most of the text is just sarcastic.
+Most of the text is just sarcastic anyways.
 ### It is very Simple
 Just:
 * Create